 In our endeavor to join families in classically educating students, we have chosen an educational process that employs the classical trivium (grammar, logic, and rhetoric stages) and teaches students how to think instead of teaching them what to think with all subjects presented through the lens of a Biblical worldview.
 CCA has chosen to adopt Memoria Press curriculum at all grade levels except Pre-K. Memoria Press has attained time-tested results with schools achieving test scores in the top 1% of the nation.
 At CCA, the eyes and ears of students will be trained with classical literature and a thorough study of grammar, composition, spelling, cursive writing, and Latin.
 All of these components provide the framework for a process of graduating students who speak articulately and write with beauty, clarity, and power.
 Furthermore, our mathematics program utilizes an age-appropriate scope and sequence as we believe in allowing sufficient time for the mastery of basic skills needed for upper-level math.
-Students will master all computation facts and processes enabling them to take Pre-Algebra in the 7th grade and Algebra I in the 8th grade.
-Add science taught from a Biblical worldview and the history of the great men of the Middle Ages, Greece, Rome, and the founders of America for a complete, thorough study of all core subjects.
+Science taught from a Biblical worldview and the history of the great men of the Middle Ages, Greece, Rome, and the founders of America for a complete, thorough study of all core subjects.
 Beyond the core subjects, our students also study logic and Bible.
 The study of logic gives students the ability to form logical arguments both in writing and in speaking that are rooted in truth instead of fallacy and emotion.
 Our non-denominational Bible curriculum guides students through the story of God's love and redemption and equips them with the tools needed to study their Bibles into adulthood.
-To top off their education, we also offer library (and the Accelerated Reader program), music, art, PE, Exploratory, choir, Worship Arts, Nitor (math and reading support), and after-school tutoring.
 Because we are a private school, we do not participate in annual state testing mandated for public schools.
 On the contrary, the focus of our curriculum is teaching students how to think and learn, and the results of this approach are proven on a daily basis through the amount of information that is memorized, mastered, and tested by end-of-chapter assessments.
-We do, however, administer a standardized test (ITBS) one to two times a year as an additional tool to measure our curriculum's success.
+We do, however, administer a standardized test (ITBS) once a year for K-8th grades as an additional tool to measure our curriculum's success.

 Salt & Light